-Research interests: Her research interest is the rhetoric of Jewish halakhic debates in the Second Temple period.
+Research interests: Her research interest is the rhetoric of Jewish halakhic debates and the diversity of ways of being Jewish in the Second Temple period.
 Leah has a BA in Classics and Critical Theory from McGill University, a Master of Divinity from Princeton Theological Seminary, and a Master of Arts in Ancient Judaism from the Jewish Theological Seminary of America.
 Her MA Thesis with honors was titled The Sociological Implications of Halakhic Debates in the Second Temple Period: Qumran, The New Testament, and the Mishnah.
 In Fall 2018 Leah will be teaching a Newhall course on the Dead Sea Scrolls.

 Degree Program: MA Jewish Studies

 Research Interests: “I am passionate about cultivating a regenerative Jewish culture, developing rites of passage experiences for youth, and working with adolescent girls.
 I am the lead mentor for Wilderness Torah's B'naiture, a wilderness based B'nai Mitzvah coming of age program, and am excited to begin my studies at the GTU where I plan to focus on feminist analysis of Jewish text.”